 Police Community Support Officers

 Police Community Support Officers (or PCSOs) are an important part of the policing family.
+From this page you can find out about the job of PCSO and apply to join us.

 Often referred to as the eyes and ears of the police on the streets, PCSOs work out in the community, tackling local issues, dealing with anti-social behaviour, engaging with different groups of people and generally supporting police work.